Sir Chaloner Ogle, 1st Baronet: Career

 In 1773 he acquired the Manor of Kings Worthy, Hampshire and on 12 March 1816 was created 1st Baronet of Worthy in the Baronetage of the United Kingdom.

-Family
+Personal life

-His sister Isabella married his cousin and namesake Admiral Sir Chaloner Ogle.
-Ogle himself married Hester Thomas, daughter of John Thomas, Bishop of Winchester, in 1761.
-(His brother Newton married her sister.)
-He was succeeded in the Baronetcy by his son, Charles.
+On 7 September 1761, Ogle married Hester Thomas at Bremhill, Wiltshire.
+She was the daughter of Susan Muslo and John Thomas, Bishop of Winchester.
+His brother Newton married her sister Susanna.
+Together, they were the parents of: